-The catastrophe events that occurred in 2019 caused approximately \$57 million in losses to the Company, including a series of wildfires in California during the fourth quarter of 2019.
+The catastrophe events that occurred in 2019 caused approximately \$54 million in losses to the Company as of December 31, 2020, including a series of California wildfires in the fourth quarter of 2019.
 However, no reinsurance benefits were available to the Company under the Treaty for these catastrophe losses, as none of the 2019 catastrophe events resulted in losses in excess of the Company's per-occurrence retention limit under the Treaty of \$10 million for the 12 months ended June 30, 2019 and \$40 million for the 12 months ended June 30, 2020.